-In his second last song, Ambasa Mandela begins preaching like the lead singer of BCUC Jovi Nkosi did in 2019.
+In his second last song, Ambasa Mandela begins preaching like the lead singer of BCUC Jovi Nkosi did back in Sauti Za Busara 2019.
 Because when you have the mic, you have the power.
 “Climate change doesn’t care if you’re black or white, rich or poor,” he declares unapologetically.
 “The world is at its menopause.
 Think about it”.

 His conscious words fire up your heart.
 You love it when he preaches.

 And then they finish with their most powerful song to date.
-Sheria, the revolutionary Kenyan song ignites the entire crowd like Freedom.
+Sheria, the Kenyan protest song ignites the entire crowd as Freedom by Fadhilee always does.
+You all jump as one nation united by the power of music.
 The whole band dances together like a family one more time.
 And by the end of the night, you cannot feel your feet.

 A Touch of Busara Xtra

 One of the reasons for your fatigue is Busara Xtra.
 These are fringe events happening in Zanzibar hotels, restaurants and Dhows Countries Music Academy during the festival week.
 Earlier that Saturday, you follow the sound of music to Livingstone Beach Restaurant where DJ Mura told you he’d be playing.
-This is part of the Urban Music Rebels project between East African artists that started at Ongala Music Festival 2019 and will end at Bayimba Music Festival 2020.
+This is part of the Urban Music Rebels project between East African artists that started at Ongala Music Festival 2019 and was supposed to end at Bayimba Music Festival 2020 – before Corona happened.

-That evening, the young Kenyan DJ fully represents with Kenyan music from Bengatronics, Makadem, Blinky Bill, Ayrosh and exciting Afro House music.
-He further takes you on a musical journey across the world’s landscapes you have not seen before.
+That Saturday evening, the young Kenyan DJ represents Kenyan music from Bengatronics, Makadem, Blinky Bill, Ayrosh and the Afro House genre.
+He further takes you on a musical journey across the world’s landscapes which you have not seen before.
 And after taking you to the highest skies, he lands you back safely.